 Iron Intake Levels In Japan For Men, Women, and Children

 In Japan, the daily recommended iron intake is 7.0-7.5 mg for adult men and 10.5 mg for adult women.
 Pregnant women in the first trimester and nursing women should get an extra 2.5 mg daily, while women in their second and third trimesters should take an extra 15 mg of iron.
-All data from the Ministry of Health, Labor, and Welfare (link to PDF in Japanese) and from Fronteo Health Care (link in Japanese).
+All data from the Ministry of Health, Labor, and Welfare (link to PDF in Japanese.

 Infant boys and girls 0-5 months old need .5 mg of iron daily, and infants aged 6 to 11 need 3.5 mg of iron daily.
 The daily intake for toddlers 1-2 is 3 mg, increasing to 4 mg for children of kindergarten age (3-5 years old).
 All data from the Ministry of Health, Labor, and Welfare (link to PDF in Japanese).

 The following selection of Japanese drinks rich in iron are drinks that nearly always make their way to my shopping basket.
 Most of them are readily available throughout the year at drugstores, supermarkets, and convenience stores across Japan.
 For tips on finding what you need at the convenience store, please check out this post.
 I’ve also added Amazon Japan links (except for the Yakult drink) so you can shop in bulk from the comfort of your home.

 10 Japanese Drinks Rich In Iron

 This post contains affiliate links which means that The Wagamama Diaries makes a small commission of items you purchase at no additional cost to you.

 View this post on Instagram